reallygoodprogrammer/wep/README.md

 wep -a src img < urls.txt
 ```

+## usage:

 ```
 Usage of wep: wep [OPTIONS] <CSS SELECTOR>
 -u, --url <URL>			set site url for initial request
 -a, --attr <ATTR>		extract from ATTR attribute instead of HTML -H, --display-url		display the url of the page with each match

--c, --concurrency <LEVEL>	set concurrency level for requests (def=3) -t, --timeout <LEVEL>		set timeout for requests in sec (def=10) --headless			run the program in browserless mode
+-n, --headless			run the program in browserless mode when dynamic -c, --concurrency <LEVEL>	set concurrency level for requests (def=3) -t, --timeout <LEVEL>		set timeout for requests in sec (def=10) -b, --cookie <COOKIE>		set 'Cookie' header for each request

 -l, --local <FILENAME>		search through local HTML file instead -s, --stdin			read HTML data from stdin instead of urls